dabonetn/Apple2Card-Dan-CR-Board-/README.md

 ## Jumpers
 * **JP1** is the ICSP power jumper.
 This needs to be closed for ICSP programming on the bench, to power the board when it is **not** plugged in an Apple II slot.
 Remove this jumper for ICSP programming when the board powered through an Apple II slot.
 This jumper doesn't matter for normal use.
 * **JP5** is a power jumper to separate the power-supply of the ATMEGA328P from the supply of the 82C55, EPROM, logic ICs and possibly Apple II mainboard.
 Should be left open if you connect an ICSP programmer to the card.
-Otherwise can be closed for normal use.
+Otherwise shoule be closed for normal use.
 * **JP2** is the bank switch jumper.
 It **always needs to be closed**.
 It can be hardwired/soldered closed.
 * **JP3**, **JP4**, **JP6**, **JP7**, **JP8**, **JP9**, **JP10** are the programming jumpers.
 If an EEPROM is used then these need to be closed during onboard programming (see EEPROM.SYSTEM below).
 However, **these jumpers must remain open for normal use**.